Barnes wins Booker Prize he once named "posh bingo"

 Asked whether she had been bothered by the media debate in the run-up to the announcement, she replied:

+"We've been very interested by the discussion, I must say," she added.
+"We've followed it sometimes with great glee and amusement but certainly the fact that it's been in the headlines is very gratifying."

-The Sense of an Ending, published by Random House, tells the story of Tony, a seemingly ordinary man who discovers that his memories are not as reliable as he thought.
+The Sense of an Ending, published by Random House imprint Jonathan Cape, tells the story of Tony, a seemingly ordinary man who discovers that his memories are not as reliable as he thought.

+Rimington said the five-strong panel of judges was initially split over Barnes, but ended up in the same place.

+"I can tell you there was no blood on the red carpet, nobody went off in a huff and we all ended up firm friends and happy with the result."